Can Optimization Trajectories Explain Multi-Task Transfer?: Does Gradient Conflict Explain Impact to Optimization or Generalization?

-We begin by asking whether the {\it amount} of conflict (\autoref{eq:grad-sim}) that a target-task experiences throughout multi-task training is indicative of how multi-task training will impact the optimization trajectory.
+We begin by asking whether the similarity of the target-task gradient to the MTL gradient (\autoref{eq:grad-sim}) is indicative of how multi-task training will impact the optimization trajectory.
 While it is clear that high gradient conflict will have a negative impact on the minimization of the training loss~\citep{NoceWrig06,pcgrad-yu2020gradient}, we have seen in \autoref{sec:mtl-overfits} that the multi-task transfer cannot be solely explained by the impact of gradient conflict on the training loss.
 Thus, we ask here whether a high amount of conflict between the target-task and the multi-task gradients has a negative impact on the factors of optimization trajectories that we study in \autoref{sec:factors-explanation}.
 For each target-task, we compare these factors (early-stage FIM, sharpness, and gradient coherence) with the average gradient similarity between the target-task gradient and the UMTG throughout training, and plot the results in \autoref{fig:cifar-conflict-v-factors}.

 Overall we find that there is a {\it positive correlation} between the amount of gradient conflict a target-task experiences, and the value of the factors we study; as the similarity between the target-task and multi-task gradient decreases, sharpness, early-stage Fisher information, and gradient covariance {\it all} increase correspondingly during training.
-While prior work has shown that high conflict can create problems for zero'th order training loss minimization, e.g. poor local minima~\citep{pcgrad-yu2020gradient} or failure to optimize all tasks simultaneously~\citep{gradnorm-pmlr-v80-chen18a}, here we show that high gradient conflict can also impact factors of the optimization trajectory that go beyond the zero'th order training loss, and which have been previously tied to generalization.
+While prior work has shown that high conflict can create problems for zeroth order training loss minimization, e.g. poor local minima~\citep{pcgrad-yu2020gradient} or failure to optimize all tasks simultaneously~\citep{gradnorm-pmlr-v80-chen18a}, here we show that high gradient conflict negatively impacts more than just the training loss trajectory, including factors which have been previously tied to generalization.
 However, while it is clear that gradient conflict has a predictable impact on optimization, it is not clear whether this is a {\it problem} from the perspective of transfer; in other words, it is not clear whether the impact to target-task optimization is related to the target-task's generalization.

-\paragraph{Takeaway:} High gradient conflict {\it negatively impacts} task optimization in more ways than just training loss minimization.
-We find that the impact of MTL on task optimization---including factors such as the sharpness, Fisher information, and gradient coherence---is correlated with the amount of gradient conflict that the task experiences during training.